What Happens During Drug Detox?

 Knowing what to expect during drug detox can help assuage unsettled nerves and reinforce your commitment to treatment.
 So what exactly happens during drug detox?

-Intake Consultation & Assessment
+Intake Consultation and Assessment Before Detox

 On the first day of drug rehabilitation, you will be welcomed to the start of your recovery.
-An experienced counselor will talk with you about your history, drug use and any medical issues.
+An experienced counselor will talk with you about your history, substance use and any medical issues.
 Based on this information, your therapist will work with you to create a treatment plan that matches your unique needs.
 Upon arrival, you will also have time to get comfortable in your room and take a tour of the facility, if desired.

 Being in an unfamiliar place with a group of people you’ve never met can be intimidating.
-You may feel anxious, angry and nervous, and you may begin to rationalize all the reasons you don’t really need drug detox.
+You may feel anxious, angry and nervous, and you may begin to rationalize all the reasons you don’t really need detox.

 During this volatile time, your drug rehab program will guide you through the process and support you every step of the way.
 If at any time you feel like leaving drug rehab, rest assured that those feelings are normal and that they will pass with each day you spend getting well.